JoJoJo-JoJoJo/JoJoJo-JoJoJo/README.md

 Skillset:
 - HTML
 - CSS, SCSS & Tailwind
-- JavaScript & TypeScript, React (up to v18), D3
+- JavaScript & TypeScript
-- NextJS
+- React + NextJS
+- Vue + Nuxt (still learning Nuxt though)
-- MongoDB + Prisma (working towards)
+- MongoDB + PostgreSQL
-- PERN stack (working towards)
+- Prisma (in progress but I know basics)
+- Nodejs + Express/Nestjs (both of these are in progress, node is good though)

 <!---
 JoJoJo-JoJoJo/JoJoJo-JoJoJo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.